-Why Autumn Is A Good Time To End A Relationship
+Why Fall Is The Best Time To End A Relationship

 Spring is typically known for being the best time to fall in love.
 Summer is a great time to be single, free, and date whoever you want.
 Winter brings us cold nights where we want a cuddle buddy more than ever.
 Then there’s Fall.
 In the middle of everyone’s favorite pumpkin spiced-everything season, Autumn brings us the best time to end a relationship.
 Why?